 Anchorage is Alaska's largest city and is home to almost half of the state's residents.
 While not a dazzling metropolis, each summer the city is beautifully decorated with almost 100,000 hanging flower baskets brimming with brightly colored blooms.

 Established in 1915 as the construction headquarters for the Alaska Railroad, it is the transportation and business center of south-central Alaska and a major winter recreation area.
 Anchorage's heritage as a road town is recalled by a number of historic buildings, notably the Pioneer Schoolhouse in Ben Crawford Memorial Park and two nearby one-room log cabins.

 Reminders of Native American and even Russian influences can be found.
 In downtown, several landmarks denote Alaska Native heritage.
-For Russian heritage with a distinct Dena'ina Athabascan influence, Eklutna Historical Park—30 miles from downtown—is a good bet mid-May through September; phone (907) 688-6026 for more information.
+For Russian heritage with a distinct Dena'ina Athabascan influence, Eklutna Historical Park—30 miles from downtown—is a good bet mid-May to mid-September; phone (907) 688-6026 for more information.